 Michael Lewis is my literary hero.
 I buy every book of his, the moment it comes out.
 Hell, I preorder them on Amazon.
 In hardcover!
 Lewis has written 18 books that I am aware of and three of them have been made into really wonderful major motion pictures, all of which I love: Moneyball, The Blind Side, and The Big Short.

 The sad truth is that while I consider myself to be an excellent writer, I’m not sure that I could ever do what Lewis is able to accomplish.
-His secret power is taking a subject, often as dry as credit default swaps causing the housing bubble or sabermetric analysis in baseball, and making it come to life.
+His super power is taking a subject, often as dry as credit default swaps causing the housing bubble or sabermetric analysis in baseball, and making it come to life.
 He picks a handful of colorful characters and weaves their individual stories into a larger narrative.

 My favorite character is Michael Burry from The Big Short.
 Burry was a trained physician who morphed himself into a hedge fund manager and was one of the first investors to not only foresee the subprime housing crisis but to also find a way to capitalize on it.
 In the book, Lewis relates that Burry’s son was diagnosed with Asperger’s Syndrome which led Burry to recognize the same disorder in himself.
 Some of the characteristics of Asperger’s Syndrome are difficulty in social interaction and intense preoccupation with narrow subjects.
 In Burry’s case, a positive manifestation was his deeply focused ability to analyze companies and markets.
 He had trouble understanding when the investors in his hedge fund, Scion Capital, failed to understand his subprime investment vision and revolted.
 Actually, I have just one quibble with Burry.
 Scion Capital was named after Terry Brooks’ fantasy book, The Scions of Shannara, the fourth book in the Shannara series which began with The Sword of Shannara.
 I read that first book and considered it to be a completely second-rate ripoff of Tolkien’s works.